Informing Research Participants about the Processing of Their Personal Data

 The other additional information requirement concerns the source of the personal data.
 If it is possible to name the source, it is appropriate to provide this information to participants.
 If not, information on the type of the source is provided.
 This includes, depending on the case, information whether the personal data were received from a publicly available source.

-- information on whether the source is publicly available or not
+- information on whether the source is publicly available or other

 - organisation type